MrMarsellus/dfcn-masternode-recovery-helper/README.md

 **Phase 4 – Write config and final restart**

 14. On confirmation: write a clearly separated helper block with verified addnodes into `defcon.conf`.
-15. Stop the daemon again (silent config-reload stop, same reliability as the cautious stop).
+15. Stop the daemon again (config-reload stop, same reliability as the cautious stop).
 16. Start the daemon with the verified addnode configuration active.

 **Phase 5 – Post-restart**